 - Add tomato sauce, broth, water, vinegar, and beans.
 Stir to combine (mixture will look rather watery).

 - Bring chili to a boil over medium-high heat.
 Reduce heat to medium-low, and simmer 30-40 minutes, or until thickened and deeper in color.

-- Serve over spaghetti or hot dogs with diced onion and cheese as desired.
+- Serve over spaghetti or hot dogs with diced onion, cheese, and kidney beans as desired.

 *Gluten and Dairy Free Notes: Just be sure your broth is gluten free.
 I like Pacific Naturals brand.